About this technique

 The German Twisted Cast On is a variation of the Long Tail Cast On.
-It is sometimes known as the Old Norwegian Cast On.
 By adding an extra twist while casting on, this method gives a little more stretch to your edging.
 It is also a deeper cast on making it more durable.
 It works well for socks, mittens, and other ribbing that will get a lot of wear and tear.

 - Step 1: Take a length of yarn from your ball of yarn.

 - Step 2: Make a slip knot and insert the needle into the loop.
 Tighten slip knot onto needle.

 - Warning!- When casting on a lot of stitches the yarn has a tendency to untwist.
 Make sure the long tail is closest to you so you can easily retwist the yarn as you go.

 - Step 3: With your bottom three fingers grab both pieces of yarn and hold them in your palm.